dikortis/LetsTalkETC/Episodes/Episode_6.md

-with some people and you look at all those bag good and you're like they have no idea what's about to hit upload and they don't yeah I don't think it's going to be just this massive rapid uptake where we have a billion people using this by next year it's August
+with some people and you look at all those bag good and you're like they have no idea what's about to hit upload and they don't I don't think it's going to be just this massive rapid uptake where we have a billion people using this by next it's August

 **Christian Seberino:**